ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - GNOME/gtk use emacs keys: use gnome-tweaks or https://superuser.com/questions/9950/ctrlh-as-backspace-in-linux-gui-apps
 - keyboard shortcuts
     - need full path to executables, apparently no PATH set, so `/usr/bin/foo` and not just `foo`
+        - some apps, like `vlc` and `spotify` work w/o full path, maybe cause they are GUI apps?
 - gsettings - cli tool to get and set items in the settings menu
     - `gsettings list-schemas`, `gsettings list-recursively org.gnome.desktop.wm.keybindings`
     - can change basically any setting at cli like you could in GNOME settings menu